kennycornellius-collab/Demonclock/README.md

 - Quests: pulled from a generated content pool, accepted, and turned in once you've actually met the objective.
 - NPCs with hybrid dialogue — a few generated conversation options plus a free-text line, always flavor, never state-changing.
-- Factions and standing (the data model exists; nothing moves it yet).
+NPCs are also real combat targets: attacking (or killing) one is permanent and moves your standing with their faction.
+- Factions and standing — quest turn-ins, trading at a faction-affiliated node, and attacking/killing an affiliated NPC all move it.
 - Crafting at workshop-tagged locations from a small fixed recipe table.
+- A player-facing journal recapping your own story so far (places first visited, fights won/lost, quests completed, captures/escapes) — a pure read, no input needed.
 - An optional generation layer (Director → Story → Quest → Places → Flavor agents)
   that fills the content pool and colors the world while you're away — every generated item is checked against live world state before it's ever shown to you,